Your Guide To Conducting A Change Readiness Assessment (With Template)

 Cultivating a Growth Mindset: A Catalyst for Successful Change

 In the realm of change management, having a growth mindset is not just an asset; it’s a fundamental catalyst for successful transformation.
-A growth mindset, a term popularised by psychologist Carol Dweck, refers to the belief that abilities and intelligence can be developed with dedication, learning, and hard work.
+A growth mindset, popularised by psychologist Carol Dweck, refers to the belief that abilities and intelligence can be developed with dedication, learning, and hard work.
 Embracing a growth mindset within an organisation can profoundly impact its approach to change.
 Here’s how cultivating a growth mindset plays a pivotal role in navigating change:

 Embracing Challenges